MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Selecting and joining tables for alerts

-Use the Select Tables window to select the tables that contain the information you’ll use to define the formula for this business alert.
+Use the Select Tables window to select the tables that contain the information you'll use to define the formula for this business alert.

 *For more information about the tables Microsoft Dynamics GP uses to store information, use the Table Descriptions window.
 On the Microsoft Dynamics GP